 While the company has been a top contender in its domestic South Korean market for many years, where its implants are used in more than 6,000 procedures per month, it has recently begun to experience significant growth and increased adoption in the U.S.

-The US dental implant market has seen a steady growth of around 3% in terms of market value for the past five years.
+The US dental implant market is expected to grow at a 7.8% CAGR for the next few years.
 While the premium implant companies, such as Straumann, Nobel Bionics, and Dentsply Sirona, control a large portion of the market, value-based and discount companies have seen a rise in popularity.
 By recognizing this shift towards more affordable implant offerings, premium companies are pressured to acquire smaller value-based implant business.
 As a result, the average selling prices of dental implants have been in decline.